-Jordan Whittenburg enters his ninth season as a basketball coach and his third as a member of the Las Positas College men’s basketball coaching staff.
-He will continue in the lead assistant role for the 2017-2018 season.
+Jordan Whittenburg enters his tenth season as a basketball coach and his fourth as a member of the Las Positas College men’s basketball coaching staff.
+He will move into the associate head coaching role for the 2018-19 season.

 Coach Whittenburg works primarily with the team’s guards in their overall skill development.
 In the off-season, he assists with recruiting and fundraising efforts, including directing the summer youth basketball camps, clinics, high school summer league, and leading team workouts.
 During the season, he works in a variety of capacities including scouting, recruiting, on-floor coaching, and leading film breakdowns.